 Mindi St. Peter is a literary manager at BAMbooks.
 In fiction, she seeks: action/adventure, children’s, commercial, crime, domestic thriller, erotica, family saga, fantasy, general, graphic novel, historical, horror, humor, LGBTQ, literary, middle grade, mystery, new adult, picture books, psychological thriller, romance, thriller, women’s fiction, young adult.
 In nonfiction, she seeks: humor, LGBTQ, memoir, pop culture.
 Favorite sub-genres: contemporary romance, contemporary YA, literary, middle grade, magical realism, narrative nonfiction, psychological thrillers.
 Learn more about Mindi here.

 Ken Sherman is President of Ken Sherman & Associates, a Los Angeles based literary agency.
 The company was established in 1989, and handles film, television, and book writers, as well as selling film and television rights for books and life-rights.
-Concerning what he seeks, Ken is a generalist, and represents adult fiction and nonfiction of all types.
-He does not want pitches for children’s books or kidlit novels of any kind.
+He is seeking: Ken is a generalist, and represents adult fiction and nonfiction of all types.
+He does not want pitches for children’s books or novels of any kind.
+Ken maintains strong community involvement as well, serving as an Arts and Cultural Affairs Commissioner for the City of West Hollywood, is a charter member of the British Academy of Film and Television/Los Angeles (BAFTA), and is a member of both the Academy of Television Arts and Science and the International Advisory Board of the Christopher Isherwood Foundation.
 Learn more about Ken here.

 Nephele Tempest is a literary agent at The Knight Agency.
 Nephele continues to actively build her client list and looks for fiction with both strong, well-developed characters and a story that pulls her in and won’t let go.
 She primarily represents women’s contemporary or historical fiction; contemporary, paranormal, and historical single-title romance; and adult fantasy and science fiction.
 More generally, Nephele always looks for work with diverse cultural influences, #ownvoices projects, and stories that inspire and/or make her think.
 Learn more about Nephele here.